What can invalidate your car insurance?

 - You’ll be driving illegally.
 Driving without at least third party cover is against the law.
 If you’re caught driving without insurance (even if you weren’t aware your cover was void), you can get a fixed penalty of £300 and 6 penalty points.

 - You might struggle getting cover.
 If you’ve committed insurance fraud, your insurer will likely blacklist you.
-This will make it very difficult for you to obtain cover in future.
+This will make it very difficult for you to obtain cover in the future.
 If your cover was invalidated due to an honest mistake, you won’t be blacklisted, but you might still struggle to find cover elsewhere.

 Having your insurance invalidated can leave you out of pocket and even get you caught up in legal problems.